isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 ![SFCC download button](./img/Download-cartridge-button.gif)

 :::info
-We strongly recommended to get the last version
+We strongly recommend you to get the latest version.
 :::

 # Install the connector